Natalia Garibotto Soaks Up Some Sun In An Outrageously Tiny Bikini At The Beach

 Natalia Garibotto took to Instagram to showcase her stunning physique in a sexy bikini set from Tiger Mist.
-The Brazilian model published the new three-photo update on January 8, and in it, she looked nothing short of gorgeous as she modeled the skimpy ensemble while soaking up some sun at the beach.
+The Brazilian model published the new three-photo update on January 8, and it has since been removed.
+In it, she looked nothing short of gorgeous as she modeled the skimpy ensemble while soaking up some sun at the beach.

-In the first pic, Natalia was seen enjoying the warm sunshine, dressed in her sexy bathing suit.
+In the first pic, Natalia was seen enjoying the warm sunshine dressed in her sexy bathing suit.
 She lounged on a white towel that was placed on the sunbed.
 The side view showed her sitting with her thighs spread with one leg tucked near her body.
 She leaned back and placed her hands on the flat surface as support for her body.
 The babe raised her chin toward the sky with her eyes closed and a big smile on her face.

 In the second pic, Natalia changed her stance.
 She had her toned backside directed to the camera, making her perky booty the main focus of the shot.
 Her hair was blown by the strong sea breeze.